 If you would like to stay up to date with what is happening then you can be added to our consultation database by emailing email@example.com.

-We are currently consulting on the Issues and Options document.
-This consultation runs from Friday 9 June to 5pm Friday 21 July.
+A consultation on the Issues and Options document ran from Friday 9 June to 5pm Friday 21 July.
 For more information see the ‘Issues and Options’ tab below.

 A call for sites consultation ran from Monday 13 March to Friday 5 May, asking mineral and waste site operators and land owners to put forward site proposals for consideration for minerals and waste uses.
 These are currently under consideration and the outcome of the assessments will be made available through the next stage of the plan, the ‘Preferred Options’ consultation.
 For more information see the ‘Call for Sites’ tab below.